TheCyberLeader/cybersecurity-incident-analysis/README.md

 **Note: This is an educational simulation designed to demonstrate network hardening and vulnerability assessment skills**

 ### Scenario
-A social media organization experienced a major data breach, compromising customer personal information.
+A social media organization experienced a significant data breach, compromising customer personal information.
 As a security analyst, I conducted a comprehensive network security assessment to identify vulnerabilities and develop recommendations for hardening to prevent future incidents.

 <details>
 <summary><strong>View Identified Vulnerabilities</strong></summary>